-For the unemployment spells starting at the begin of the considered period (1981) and at the end of the available data (1994), the histograms in figure 1 present the empirical distributions over the first three years ( $\approx 1.095$ calender days).
+For the unemployment spells starting in 1981 and 1994, the histograms in figure 1 present the empirical distributions over the first three years (≈ 1.095 calender days).
 The upper panel shows the nonemployment (NE) spells and the lower panel the unemployment between jobs (UBJ) spells.
 The censored observations are included in the distribution of NE durations.
 It is important to note that there are small mass points at 12 months (1981 and 1994) and 32 months (1994) in the distribution of NE spells.
 These mass points are directly related to the maximum UB entitlements periods: a considerable number of NE spells are censored at the end of the UB entitlement period.
 Interestingly, mass points at these durations are not observed for UBJ spells.
 This suggests that job searchers usually do not wait until the exhaustion of their UB entitlement period before they accept a new job.
 Figure 2 presents the median unemployment duration for the age groups of table 1 from 1981 to 1995.
-It is evident that median NE duration for > 53 years old unemployed almost doubled over this period whereas it remained basically constant for the < 42 years old.
+It is evident that median NE duration for > 53 years old unemployed almost doubled over this period whereas it remained constant for the < 42 years old.
 For the other age groups, the median NE duration remained constant during the 1980s and increased after the German reunification in the 1990s.
 This is most likely due to macroeconomic changes.
 Considering the median UBJ durations, one observes the same variation due to the business cycle but, at the same time, the older unemployed (> 53 years) leave unemployment faster than all other age groups.
 This property does not change over time and is therefore not affected by the reforms under consideration.
 Note that figures for the years after 1995 are not reported due to the censoring of the data at the end of 1997.